mlehotay/ier/IER-paper/IER-paper.md

 > **Experience is identical to the operation of a physical system as a Unified Experiential Field (UEF).**

 The focus is therefore not on how experience “emerges” from matter, but on **which physical organizations are experiential and why**.
 IER specifies the minimal structural and dynamical conditions that are both necessary and sufficient for experience, agency, and moral responsibility.
+Phenomenology, diagnostics, and extensions are **deferred to a separate work**.

 ---